-Holidays in Menorca
+Vacation in Menorca

 Menorca, or Minorca as it is also called, is an ideal destination for nature lovers, especially for those who like to combine holidays with outdoor activities.
-A slow-paced and colourful island, the wild beauty of Menorca will charm you straight away.
+A slow-paced and colourful island, the wild beauty of Menorca will charm you straight away!

 The island’s high season is mid-July to mid-September and, as most of the Balearic Islands, Menorca supports eco-tourism so you can find many options for sustainable holidays.
-Actually, since 1993, Menorca is a natural and biosphere reserve designated by UNESCO due to the unique landscapes and the endemic species that exist in the island.
+Actually, since 1993, Menorca is a natural and biosphere reserve designated by UNESCO due to the unique landscapes and the endemic species that exist on the island.

 Warm sunset light over the marina and old town of Ciutadella.

-The beaches in Menorca
+Beaches in Menorca

 - Cala Mitjana: A small sandy beach with crystal blue waters, one of the most popular beaches in the southwest.
-The cove is surrounded by pine trees, and you should swim or hike to the smaller, but similarly beautiful beach of Cala Mitjaneta.
+The cove is surrounded by pine trees, and you should swim or hike to the smaller, but similarly beautiful, beach of Cala Mitjaneta.